swagle8987/cluster_affinity/README.md

 ### Installation
-Cluster Affinity is available in PyPi and can be installed as pip install cluster_affinity.
+Cluster Affinity is available in PyPi and can be installed as pip install cluster-affinity.
 Note that the package is built for Python 3.10 or higher.
 Cluster Affinity depends on dendropy, numpy and pytest.

 ### Tutorial